 4. Thyme (Thymus vulgaris)

-As well as being a tasty addition to many dishes and marinades, thyme has several medicinal uses that make it a convenient herb to grow within the household.
+In addition to being a tasty ingredient in many dishes and marinades, thyme has several medicinal uses that make it a beneficial herb to grow within the household.
 It has antiseptic and antifungal properties, which are useful for treating wounds and both internal and external infections.
-The most common method of consuming the herb is in food, but it is also possible to make a mild thyme syrup for cough prevention or an aromatic infusion to treat a common cold.
-Thyme can be grown on a windowsill or in a sunroom, it requires a temperature of around 60 - 70°F (16 - 21°C), watering once or twice a week, and regular pruning.
+The most common method of consuming the herb is in food, but it is also possible to make a mild thyme syrup for cough prevention or an aromatic infusion to treat the common cold.
+Thyme can be grown on a windowsill or in a sunroom; it requires a temperature of around 60 - 70°F (16 - 21°C), watering once or twice a week and regular pruning.

 5. Echinacea (Echinacea purpurea)